 While we often think of cranberries as an ingredient in cranberry sauce or fall and winter baked goods, you can actually eat fresh, raw cranberries.
 Cranberries have numerous health benefits, including a high concentration of antioxidants.

 According to South Dakota State University, 60 percent of all cranberries consumed in the United States are grown in Wisconsin.
 During the fall, bags of bright red berries appear on store shelves.
 The inner flesh of the berry is pale and you may even find white cranberries available at times.

-While most of us are used to cooked cranberries, integrating raw berries or 100 percent cranberry juice into your diet is an ideal way to increase your intake of valuable antioxidants.
+While most of us are used to cooked or dried cranberries, integrating raw berries or 100 percent cranberry juice into your diet is an ideal way to increase your intake of valuable antioxidants.

-Fresh, raw cranberries retain all of their phytochemicals and antioxidant properties that provide health benefits to humans.
+Fresh, raw cranberries retain all of their phytochemicals and antioxidant properties that provide health benefits.
 However, according to an article published in November 2013 by Advances in Nutrition, processing cranberries into dried fruit or juice significantly reduces their phytochemical content.

 Many have claimed that cranberries may protect against urinary tract infections, but research to support this claim is inconclusive.
 Cranberries also have antiviral and antibacterial properties.
 Including raw cranberries in your diet is one of the best ways to take advantage of all the tiny berry has to offer.

 However, cranberry products such as cranberry juice can interact with certain medications.
-For example, according to Mayo Clinic, people who take blood thinning medications should not drink cranberry juice.
+For example, people who take blood-thinning medications should not drink cranberry juice, according to Mayo Clinic.